River Incident Account of the death of April Morton on Big

 she went under to the time we had her out and were performing CPR.

-Who was not in the group, but is a paramedic who assisted with CPR
+From a paddler who was not in her group, but is a paramedic by training and assisted with CPR

 This is my account of the drowning on Big Laurel NC.
 I did not witness the entrapment but I’ll start from what I saw and then paraphrase a first hand account of the entrapment.

 I was paddling with one other kayaker, it was close to 2 PM Dec 15 2019.
 The level was around 6 inches on the bridge gauge, a low medium.
 We had paddled about 1 mile in when we were flagged down by some boaters running upstream on the riverside trail to cell service.
 They warned us that a boater was getting CPR at the first big rapid called stairstep.

 Myself, being a paramedic, and my fellow boater, a firefighter/EMT, knew we would be able to help in some way, with both of us doing CPR regularly on the job.
 We arrived to find a group doing excellent CPR, with at least one EMT in the group.
 We joined in and continued until paramedics and local volunteer firefighter/ rescue crews arrived.
 Their response was timely, especially considering there was no cell phone service at the scene and then they had to hike in a mile once they arrived.